 1. Personal info of u.s. government employees compromised.

 - Homeland Security contractor USIS computer was hacked.
 This is the contracted company that was chosen above every other option available to do background checks on the employees of Homeland Security including the men and women who protect our borders and are in charge of keeping our country safe.
 USIS notified the Office of Homeland Security that its database was compromised leaking information such as border protection agents home addresses, employment history, complete contact information, and even names of friends and family who are interviewed before a sensitive post is filled.
-The USIS gaff is outrageous and sloppy.
+The USIS gaff is outrageous and sloppy and Homeland Security might have been better off going with a mid-size business background screening company instead.
 Worse is that somehow someone tasked with government employee security made a huge mistake bringing in this contractor.
 How would you feel if you were an employee dedicated to protecting America and your own government operated with such disregard for you and your family and friends’ safety.
 Why aren’t we demanding better security for these sorts of attacks that are only on the rise?

 - Imagine what a Mexican drug cartel or terror group would pay for personal information on TSA and border agents?

-- Time to raise the bar on accountability of government and their contractors by tightening access to confidential data, upgrading computer systems
+- Time to raise the bar on accountability of government and their contractors by tightening access to confidential data, upgrading computer systems.
+The impact of this may also trickle down to other buisnesses, and they may wish to work with an it consulting service to see if there are any weak areas in their network that could be better protected.

 2. Hackers gain access to trading controls inside of a bank